 Trout, teal and doves take center stage

-The brief cool down from near triple digit heat has both hunters and fishermen alike thinking of what's in store for the coming weeks.
-The very first hint of hunting season starts with teal and dove season in September and if you look at the calendar that's not too far off.
-Hunters of all shapes and sizes flock to the field to take advantage of the first opportunities to get back into the sport they love, the whole episode is like "big kid therapy".
+For some strange reason I feel like I’m stuck keep repeating the same week over and over.
+We continue to have extreme heat, no rain, plenty of southwest wind and more of the same nonsense from those engaged in the witch hunt of our former president.
+It’s just more of the same stuff we can’t control but unfortunately have to live with but good things are on the horizon.
+It doesn’t make any difference if you’re a hunter or a fisherman because this time of the year has something for everyone and it’s all good.
+A brief glance at the calendar has both hunters and fishermen alike thinking of what’s in store for the coming weeks.
+The very first hint of hunting season starts with teal and dove season in September and if you look at the calendar that’s not too far off.
+Hunters of all shapes and sizes flock to the field to take advantage of the first opportunities to get back into the sport they love, the whole episode is like “big kid therapy”.

-Speaking of normal it's been good to see the populations of shrimp starting to shop up in the marshes and bayous.
-I was running up Black's Bayou last week and stopped to take advantage of some gulls picking shrimp that had been pushed to the surface by a herd of small trout.
+Speaking of “good things” it’s been good to see the huge populations of shrimp in the marshes and bayous.
+I was running up Black’s Bayou last week and stopped to take advantage of some gulls picking shrimp that had been pushed to the surface by a herd of hungry trout.
 The fish we caught were small but there were plenty of them and plenty of shrimp.
-When we get that first little cold front towards the end of September and the north wind blows all the water out of the marsh Sabine Lake will hopefully go nuts with schooling activity and the fishing will be as hot as the summer was.
+When we get that first little cold front towards the end of September and the north wind blows all the water out of the marsh Sabine Lake will go nuts with schooling activity and the fishing will be as hot as the summer was.

 The coming weeks are full of promise and the seasons will overlap causing sportsmen to make a choice to either hunt or fish, either one will certainly be a winner.